Pearson's Candy Company: Chicken Dinner Bar

 The Chicken Dinner Bar had been a product of the Sperry Candy Company, which was acquired by Pearson's in 1962.
 The bar, introduced during The Great Depression, was so called in reference to President Herbert Hoover’s promise of “a chicken in every pot”.
 The bar did not contain chicken or other poultry products, but was, rather, a chocolate-covered nut roll.
 Pearson's discontinued the bar's production after the acquisition.
 Early TV commercials sang "Chick - Chick - Chick - Chick - Chicken Dinner" similar to, and in the cadence of a rooster crowing.
+Sperry even had trucks disguised as chickens deliver the product to stores.